 The Most Dangerous Roads in Texas

 With close to 700,000 miles of highway pavement stretching across the Lone Star state, it’s no wonder that driving in Texas can be treacherous at times.
 Locals can attest to the dangers of traveling upon one of the state’s major interstate systems.
-It is a common sight to see motorists standing next to their wrecked vehicles on the side of the road.
+It is a common sight to see motorists standing next to their wrecked vehicles on the side of the road after a car accident.
 Below are the top 5 most dangerous roads in the state of Texas.

 #5: Interstate 35 – The North/South Corridor of Doom